Product

 This means ARR is generally calculated based on year-long or multi-year contracts.
 Even if the payment is made on a month-to-month basis, if there is a contractual arrangement or auto-renewal agreement, then the revenue forecasted is included in ARR.

-That said, the calculations vary from business to business, and some organizations include all clients that they are reasonably sure will stay with the product.
-The critical element is that ARR considers the churn of customers and hence can be a good indicator of how well the product is doing.
+That said, the calculations vary from business to business, and some organizations include all clients that they are reasonably sure will be retained.
+The critical element is that ARR considers the churn of customers and hence can be a good indicator of revenue retention.

 How essential is ARR in measuring business success?